 - simp config sets up configuration required to bootstrap the SIMP server with Puppet.
 It asks questions, generates configuration files, and applies preliminary server configuration based on the answers.
-It records the options chosen in a file, /root/.simp/simp conf.yaml and generates a log file under/root/.simp/. - You can use the --dry-run option to step through the questions without changing anything and then run simp config -a /root/.simp/simp_conf.yaml to apply the changes. - simp config uses the production Puppet Environment by default.
-If you want to use a different intial environment, see HOWTO Use an Alternate 'simp config' Environment. - simp bootstrap uses several targeted Puppet runs to configure the rest of the system and generates a log file under /root/.simp/.
+It records the options chosen in a file, /root/.simp/simp_conf.yaml and generates a log file under /root/.simp/. - You can use the --dry-run option to step through the questions without changing anything and then run simp config -a /root/.simp/simp_conf.yaml to apply the changes. - simp bootstrap uses several targeted Puppet runs to configure the rest of the system and generates a log file under /root/.simp/.